 Cost

-The cost for the safari is Rs 1,96,000 (~$4350).
-The price includes all the full-day safaries, all meals, luxury stay and return flight from Nairobi to Mara.
+The cost for the safari is Rs 1,79,000 (~$3700).
+The price includes all the full-day safaries, all meals, luxury stay and return drive from Nairobi to Mara.

 What Do I Do Next?

 If you're excited by the thought of becoming a member of this photography workshop, then now is the time to register.
-If you have any questions before registering, send us an e-mail with any queries to kalyan@rtns.org.
-To register for the safari, kindly leave your information below:
+Kindly email kalyan@rtns.org to register for the safari, or if you have any questions:

 Photos